FrontMen/resumator/server/README.md

 heroku create
 ```

-To deploy the app you need to point to a sub directory like so:
+To deploy the app you need to point to a subdirectory like so:

 ```
 git subtree push --prefix server heroku master